starstruckgall/blog/clqsq0nyx000008l242lpfe6z.md

 ---

 It's sometimes hard to remember what something is used for.
-Like our brain for instance which we always seem to forget their use.
+Like our brain for instance we always seem to forget their use.
 The same can be true when learning a new language.
 There are new words to remember and sometimes understanding what they do, can help us remember how to use them without having to google it all the time.

 ## Let's start with the basics.